 XPPAUT can be considered a stable mature package.
 It is developed and maintained by the author.
 While a list of users is not maintained, a recent Google search revealed 38500 hits and a search on Google Scholar showed over 250 papers citing the software.
 In the future, the parser will be rewritten so that there will be no limit to the number of equations and methods for implementing large spatially distributed systems will also be incorporated.
-Parts of the analysis code in XPPAUT may possible be included in NEURON in the near future.
-A book has been written on the use of the program (Ermentrout, 2004) and it comes with 120 pages of documentation and dozens of examples.
+Parts of the analysis code in XPPAUT may possibly be included in NEURON in the near future.
+A book has been written on the use of the program (Ermentrout 2004); and it comes with 120 pages of documentation and dozens of examples.

-3.11 SPLIT
+4.7 SPLIT

-3.11.1 Parallel simulators
+4.7.1 Parallel simulators

 The development of parallel simulation in computational neuroscience has been relatively slow.
-Today there are a few publicly available parallel simulators, but they are far from as general, flexible, and documented as commonly used serial simulators such as Neuron (Hines and Carnevale, 1997) and Genesis ([Bower and Beeman, 1998).
-For Genesis there is PGENESIS and the development of a parallel version of Neuron has started.
-In addition there exists simulators like NCS (see Frye, 2005, in http://brain.cse.unr.edu/ncsdocs/), NEST (Morrison et al., 2005), and our own parallelizing simulator SPLIT (Hammarlund and Ekeberg, 1998).
+Today there are a few publicly available parallel simulators, but they are far from as general, flexible, and documented as commonly used serial simulators such as Neuron (Hines and Carnevale 1997) and Genesis (Bower and Beeman 1998).
+For Genesis there is PGE-NESIS and the development of a parallel version of Neuron has started.
+In addition there exists simulators Fig. 16 Speedup for model with 4 million cells and 2 billion synapses simulated with SPLIT on BG/L (from Djurfeldt et al. 2005)

+like NCS22 (see Ermentrout 2004), NEST (Morrison et al. 2005), and our own parallelizing simulator SPLIT (Hammarlund and Ekeberg 1998).
 However, they are in many ways still on the experimental and developmental stage.

-3.11.2 The SPLIT simulator
+4.7.2 The simulator

-SPLIT is a tool specialized for efficiently simulating large-scale multicompartmental models based on Hodgkin-Huxley formalism.
+SPLIT23 is a tool specialized for efficiently simulating large-scale multicompartmental models based on HH formalism.
 It should be regarded as experimental software for demonstrating the possibility and usefulness of very large scale biophysically detailed neuronal network simulations.
-Recently, this tool was used for one of the largest cortex simulations ever performed (Djurfeldt et al., 2005).
+Recently, this tool was used for one of the largest cortex simulations ever performed (Djurfeldt et al. 2005).
 It supports massive parallelism on cluster computers using MPI.
 The model is specified by a C++ program written by the SPLIT user.
 This program is then linked with the SPLIT library to obtain the simulator executable.
-Currently, there is no supported graphical interface, although an experimental Java/QT-based graphical interface has been developed.
+Currently, there is no supported graphical interface, although an experimental Java/QTbased graphical interface has been developed.
 There is no built-in support for analysis of results.
 Rather, SPLIT should be regarded as a pure, generic, neural simulation kernel with the user program adapting it into a simulator specific to a certain model.
 Although this approach is in some sense "raw", this means that the model specification benefits from the full power of a general purpose programming language.

-SPLIT provides conductance-based synaptic interactions with short-term plasticity (facilitation and depression).
-Long-term plasticity (such as STDP) and integrate-and-fire formalism have not yet been implemented, although this is planned for the future.
+SPLIT provides COBA synaptic interactions with short-term plasticity (facilitation and depression).
+Long-term plasticity (such as STDP) and IF formalism have not yet been implemented, although this is planned for the future.